 Nothing quite hits the spot on a cold winter's night like this classic vegan stew and dumplings, which are so soft and fluffy.
 Hearty and comforting, it only needs one pan and it’s ready in 30 minutes.
 Plus, if you love stews, you may like a Vegan Beef Stew too.

 - Based on a traditional Irish stew – we’ve taken inspiration for this recipe from a traditional Irish stew, although without the meat.
-It’s been a recipe that we’ve tinkered with a lot over the years, but we thought that it was about time we got it written down and on the blog for you all.
-So, it's not strictly traditional, but it is tasty!
+It’s been a recipe that we’ve tinkered with a lot over the years, so it's not strictly traditional, but it is tasty!

-In this version of our classic vegan dumpling stew, we’ve gone with mushrooms, potatoes, cabbage and carrots because these wintery vegetables are particularly good in a stew.
+- Classic – in this version of vegan dumpling stew, we’ve gone with mushrooms, potatoes, cabbage and carrots because these wintery vegetables are particularly good in a stew.

 📋 Ingredient Notes

-- Chestnut mushrooms.
-We like chestnut mushrooms in particular because they are nice and ‘meaty’ and retain their texture well when cooked.
+- Chestnut mushrooms – We like chestnut mushrooms in particular because they are ‘meaty’ and retain their texture well when cooked.
 If you don’t have mushrooms, they can be replaced with chickpeas, black beans or even tofu – to help make sure the stew is lovely and filling still!

 - Ale – a lot of bottled and canned ales are vegan, but it’s worth double checking on Barnivore, or making sure you buy an ale marked as vegan to be sure.
-Traditionally ales were brewed using isinglass which is a kind of gelatin obtained from fish, and if it’s been used it won’t usually say so on the label.
+Traditionally, ales are brewed using animal products, so be sure to check.

-- Plain flour – be sure to sieve the flour to make the dumplings extra fluffy.
+- Plain flour – make sure to sieve the flour to make the dumplings extra fluffy!

 🔪 Step-by-step Instructions